golang-module/dongle/README.md

 - [x] Encryption by Rc4
 - [ ] Encryption by Rc5
 - [ ] Encryption by Rc6
-- [ ] Encryption and decryption by Tea
+- [x] Encryption and decryption by Tea
 - [ ] Encryption and decryption by Xtea
 - [x] Encryption and decryption by Aes with ECB/CBC/CTR/CFB/OFB mode and No/Zero/PKCS5/PKCS7 padding
 - [x] Encryption and decryption by Des with ECB/CBC/CTR/CFB/OFB mode and No/Zero/PKCS5/PKCS7 padding
 - [x] Encryption and decryption by 3des with ECB/CBC/CTR/CFB/OFB mode and No/Zero/PKCS5/PKCS7 padding
-- [x] Encryption and decryption by Rsa with PKCS1Pem/PKCS8Pem
+- [x] Encryption and decryption by Rsa with PKCS1/PKCS8 version
 - [ ] Encryption and decryption by Rsa with Ecc
 - [ ] Encryption and decryption by Sm2
 - [x] Encryption by Sm3
 - [ ] Encryption and decryption by Sm4
 - [ ] Encryption and decryption by Sm7
 - [ ] Encryption and decryption by Sm9
+- [x] Sign and verify by Bcrypt
 - [ ] Sign and verify by Rsa
 - [ ] Sign and verify by Dsa